now8-org/gtfsmerge/README.md

 ## Features

 * Uses the first archive contents as a reference.
+* Supports wildcards in input argumets.
 * Skips files from other archives with a different header.
 * Adds the CSV header row once per file in the output archive.
-* Avoids duplicate lines and prints them to stdout.
+* Avoids duplicate lines.

 Note that the script doesn't check the input or output CSV files validity nor GTFS compliance.